-How do we get this olive oil?
+How do we achieve this olive oil?

 Juncosa de Les Garrigues have a very strong culture of oil.
 Generations of families have been engaged in an exemplary manner in the olive cultivation with a pasion to olive trees that passing from father to son and it has become a vocation, with the ability to work a hard ground and shape the landscape of olive trees.
 The olives trees became the prevailing culture from people for decades of extra virgin olive oil arbequina Les Cabanes.